Troubleshooting perfSONAR

 pScheduler on Local Host

-These steps will allow you to verify the basic health of pScheduler in a local host.
-Confirm that pScheduler on the local system is functioning running a command which will ping the localhost using pScheduler:
+If you want to simply confirm that pScheduler on the local system is functioning run the following command which will ping the localhost using pScheduler:

 pscheduler ping localhost